enj/enhancements/keps/sig-auth/2784-csr-duration/README.md

 ###### How can an operator determine if the feature is in use by workloads?

-The `csr_duration_honored` can be used to determine if signers are honoring durations when explicitly requested by clients.

 Use `kubectl` to determine if CSRs with `spec.expirationSeconds` set are being created.
 Audit logging could also be used to determine this.